leonardalphons/Javascript/README.md

 3. Functions
 4. DOM Manipulation
 5. Event Handling
-6. Built a Toggle Button(togggles from Dark Mode to Light Mode and vice versa)
+6. Built a Toggle Button(toggles from Dark Mode to Light Mode and vice versa)
-7. Built a Rock, Paper and Stones game.
+7. Built a Rock, Paper and Scissors a game.
+8. Classes and Objects

 ## Purpose